open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 ## Monitoring
 As our provider was fetching feature flags configuration and receiving real-time configuration changes, we needed to know its status and provide an alert on scenarios like service is down or communication failure.
-When adoption was done, OpenFeature did not support that functionallity.
+When adoption was done, OpenFeature did not support that functionality.
-Open Feature recently added [Events](https://github.com/open-feature/spec/blob/main/specification/sections/05-events.md#5-events).
-Together with provider events implementation, it could have given us this functionallity.
+However, OpenFeature recently added [Events](https://github.com/open-feature/spec/blob/main/specification/sections/05-events.md#5-events).
+Together with provider events implementation, it could have given us this functionality.
 To overcome the missing events enhancement, we implemented it directly via provider abilities.
 It did cause some mix between OpenFeature and vendor specific implementation.

 ## Initialization
 A common action is provider initialization.
 As it was vendor specific, it was done by provider call implementation.
-Open Feature recently added [Initialization](https://github.com/open-feature/spec/blob/main/specification/sections/02-providers.md#24-initialization) to the spec.
+OpenFeature recently added [Initialization](https://github.com/open-feature/spec/blob/main/specification/sections/02-providers.md#24-initialization) to the spec.
 This could have made it a more standard implementation.

 ## Fetching flags
 We used an option for fetching all enabled flags from the feature management service.
 This was not included in OpenFeature at the time, see example at [Flag Retrieval discussion](https://github.com/open-feature/ofep/issues/13#issuecomment-1337889563).